+The existing investigations on BHS in asynchronous systems have assumed the presence of a powerful inter-agent communication mechanism, whiteboards [3,4], at all nodes.
 The availability of whiteboards at all nodes is a requirement that is practically expensive to guarantee and theoretically (perhaps) not necessary.
-This leads to the theoretically intriguing and practically important question of whether there are simpler and less expensive inter-communication and synchronization mechanisms that would still empower the team of agents to locate the black hole.
-The research focus in particular has been on the token model commonly used in the investigations on graph exploration.
+In this paper, we consider a less demanding and less expensive inter-communication and synchronization mechanisms that would still empower the team of agents to locate the BH: the token model.
 In this model, each agent has available a bounded number of tokens that can be carried, placed in a node or/and on a port of the node, or removed from them; all tokens are identical (i.e., indistinguishable) and no other form of communication or coordination is available to the agents.
-Some natural questions immediately arise: is the Bhs problem still solvable with this weaker mechanism, and if so under what conditions and at what cost.
-Notice that the use of tokens introduces another complexity measure: the number of tokens.
-Indeed, if the number of tokens is unbounded, it is possible to simulate a whiteboard environment; hence the question immediately arises of how many tokens are really needed.

-The problem of locating the BH using tokens has been examined in the case of co-located agents, that is when all the agents start from the same node.
-In this case, Bhs is indeed solvable Refs.
-[7,11].
-In particular, in Ref.
-[11] it was shown that a team of two or more co-located agents can solve Bhs with $O(n \log n)$ moves and two (2) tokens per agent in a ring network.
-Notice that the ring is the sparsest bi-connected graph^a, and for which the number of moves for black hole search with whiteboards is the worst.
+The problem of BHS using tokens has been examined in the case of co-located agents, that is when all the agents start from the same node.
+In this case, BHS is indeed solvable [5].
+In [5] it was shown that a team of two or more co-located agents can solve BHS with $O(n \log n)$ moves and two (2) tokens per agent in a ring network.

 The problem becomes considerably more difficult if the agents are scattered, that is, when they start from many different sites.
-In particular, with scattered agents, the presence (or lack) of orientation in the ring and knowledge of the team size are important factors; here, oriented ring means all the agents in this ring are able to agree on a common sense of direction.
-This is true also in the whiteboard model Ref.
-[8].
-In the token model, in particular, it is known that in an oriented rings it is possible to locate a BH with O(1) tokens per agent performing $\Theta(n \log n)$ moves Ref.
-[12].
+In particular, with scattered agents, the presence (or lack) of orientation in the ring and knowledge of the team size are important factors.
+Here, oriented ring means all the agents in this ring are able to agree on a common sense of direction.
+In the token model, in particular, it is known that in an oriented ring it is possible to locate a BH with O(1) tokens per agent performing $\Theta(n \log n)$ moves [7].

-1.2.
-Main Results
+1.2 Main Results